Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Linz are strategically located to serve Upper Austria's strong industrial, manufacturing, and technology sectors.
-This proximity enables low-latency performance for local enterprise operations.
+Proximity To Key Business Districts: Data centers in Linz are strategically located to serve the city's strong industrial, manufacturing, and technology sectors.
+This proximity provides low-latency connectivity essential for modern industrial processes and local enterprise applications.

 Natural Disaster Risk

-• River Flood: The highest individual risk factor, though modern flood defenses mitigate much of the threat to critical facilities.
+• River Flood: The highest individual risk factor, though modern flood defenses mitigate much of the direct threat to commercial and industrial zones.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business